mkelley/mskpy/README.rst

   - kepler.bsp : an ephemeris kernel for the Kepler Telescope, https://archive.stsci.edu/pub/k2/spice/
   - deepimpact.txt : an ephemeris meta-kernel for Deep Impact Flyby, ftp://naif.jpl.nasa.gov/pub/naif/
   - naif-names.txt : your own body to ID code mappings.
 See "Use of an External Mapping Definition Kernel" in the `NAIF ID Integer Codes <https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/naif_ids.html>`_ document.
+  - tess.txt : an ephemeris meta-kernel for the TESS spacecraft.

 Examples